TrellixVulnTeam/ratel-tests_DAVJ/Python-2.7.17/README.md

 [Python2](https://www.python.org/downloads/source/)
 =============

-Building Python2 interpreter with Ratel-RIO
+Building Python2 interpreter with Ratel
 -----------------------------
 ### Dependencies:

 Depending on which features you want, you may need other libraries.
 We currently don't install it in our testing environment as it is not necessary.
-Thus, R interpreter with Ratel-RIO is probably not working well when involving a new libraries.
+Thus, R interpreter with Ratel is probably not working well when involving a new libraries.
 Please feel free to contact us if you find any problem in your testing.

 ### Building and Installing Python2 from Source